2559612/Start-Sky-Watching/readme.md

 ## js/scripts.js

 The `js/scripts.js` file contains javascript code to enable user interaction, user navigation, and other transitions.

+## images

+This contains images that were used in the production of the site.

 ## references and image credits (Copyright-free images are credited.
 Copyright images have their owners mentioned and have been used here under the doctrine of 'fair use')